 Maybe they have been there before you but that doesn’t mean that they are better than you.
 Make a competitor analysis and see how they are performing.

 How about marketing?
-What are your competitors doing to promote the particular product?
+What are your competitors doing to promote a particular product?
 Can you do better?
-Maybe you are a pro in social media.
+Maybe you are a pro at social media.
 Maybe you are a Google AdWords wiz.